berg270/kinematics/README.md

 drill](https://cengel.github.io/R-data-wrangling/)).

 For pedagogical purposes, we include an example data set in this package.
-The curve was traced by a macroinvertebrate called *Asella* inside a Petri dish (no animals were harmed in the making of this package).
+The curve was traced by a macroinvertebrate called *Gammarus pulex* inside a Petri dish (no animals were harmed in the making of this package).